ivanvorobei/SPStorkController/README.md

 [SPPermission](https://github.com/ivanvorobei/SPPermission) allow request permissions **with native dialog** UI and interactive animations.
 Also you can request permissions without dialog.
 Check state any permission.
 You can start using this project with just two lines of code and easy customisation.

-If your app uses SPPermission, write me.
+If your app uses `SPPermission`, write me.
 I am adding you app as example of usage.

 ## License
 `SPStorkController` is released under the MIT license.
 Check `LICENSE.md` for details.